Providence Lane Homestead

 Once upon a time, a commons was land held collectively by everyday people — a place to gather, tend, live and grow together.
 It was the heart of community and shared sufficiency.

 That idea guides what’s happening here.
-Imagine a living garden — people arriving and leaving, work being done side by side, knowledge shared through practice and example.
-No one is overlooked.
-Everyone is invited to find where they belong.
 This website offers a window into my world: the work I do, the way I do it, and the other beings who bring their own energy, skills, and presence to bear.

 You’ve Arrived